miragejs/ember-cli-mirage/docs/v0.2.x/quickstart.md

 ## Associations and serializers

-Dealing with associations is always tricky, and writing mocks for endpoints that deal with associations is no exception.
+Dealing with associations is always tricky, and mocking endpoints that deal with associations is no exception.
 Fortunately, Mirage ships with an ORM to help keep your mocks clean.

 Let's say your author has many posts.
 You can declare this relationship in your model: